gggeek/phpxmlrpc-extras/README.md

     Subclass of xmlrpc server that self-generates HTML documentation of exposed services.
     Easy as a breeze to use, and extremely user-friendly.

-### JSONRPC:
-    Support for this brand new trendy protocol, 100% buzzword-compliant and ajax-ready.
-    Client and server classes provided.
-    Makes it very easy to build a server that supports both protocols at the same time.
-    Original JSON parsing code from Michal Migurski (whose lib is now officially part of PEAR).

 ### PROXY:
     Subclass of xmlrpc server that can act as remote (transparent) xmlrpc proxy to forward calls to a remote server.
     Can either forward any received call or probe remote server first for existing methods.